Towards High Performance Low Complexity Calibration in Appearance Based Gaze Estimation: Theoretical Analysis

-The results of the ablation studies in Table~\ref{table:calFree},~\ref{tab:MPIISGTC} and~\ref{tab:MPIIMGTC} and described in Section~\ref{sec:ablation} showed that both the adoption of dilated-convolutions in the network architecture and the use of the gaze decomposition in training improved test performance both with and without calibration.
-We attribute the improvement due to dilated-convolutions to an improvement in the structure of the subject-independent component of the gaze estimator, i.e., $\hat{t}(X_{i,j}; \Phi)$ in Eq.~\eqref{dec}.
-Thus, the increment in performance both with and without calibration was not surprising.
-We were also not surprised by the improvement in test performance with calibration when the network was trained with gaze composition, since it makes sense to model the effect of the additive bias during training.

-However, we were surprised to see an improvement in test performance {\em without} calibration when the estimator was trained {\em with} gaze decomposition, since the train and test conditions are mismatched: additive bias during training but no additive bias during testing.
+The improvement in test performance {\em without} calibration when the estimator was trained {\em with} gaze decomposition was surprising.
+Train and test conditions were mismatched: additive bias during training but no additive bias during testing.
+However, we observed this phenomenon consistently across all gaze estimation architectures we tried.

 To give a theoretical insight into why and under what conditions this might be expected, we analyzed a linear Gaussian model of image formation.
-Although the actual image formation process is more complex and highly nonlinear, this analysis is analytically tractable and provides insight into the performance of estimators trained with/without gaze decomposition when tested with/without calibration.

-In our model, we define $X_{i,j}\in\mathbb{R}^s$ to be the $j^\text{th}$ image of the $i^\text{th}$ subject, where $j$ ranges from 1 to $J$ (the total number of images per subject) and $i$ ranges from 1 to $I$ (the total number of subjects).
+We define $X_{i,j}\in\mathbb{R}^s$ to be the $j^\text{th}$ image of the $i^\text{th}$ subject, where $j$ ranges from 1 to $J$ (the total number of images per subject) and $i$ ranges from 1 to $I$ (the total number of subjects).
 We model the image formation process by

 where $t_{i,j}\in\mathbb{R}^2$ is the direction of the optic axis, $c_i\in\mathbb{R}^p$ captures subject-dependent variations in appearance, $v_{i,j}\in\mathbb{R}^s$ is a noise term, $g_{i,j}\in\mathbb{R}^2$ is the direction of the visual axis (the gaze direction) and $b_i\in\mathbb{R}^2$ is a subject-dependent difference between the visual and optical axes.
 We assume that $s\geq 2+p$ and that both $W_t\in\mathbb{R}^{s\times 2}$ and $W_c\in\mathbb{R}^{s\times p}$ have full column rank.
 We assume that $t_{i,j}$, $c_i$, $v_{i,j}$, $b_i$ are zero-mean Gaussian random variables whose covariance matrices are denoted by $\Sigma_t$, $\Sigma_c$, $\Sigma_v$ and $\Sigma_b$, and that random variables with different values of $i$ and $j$ are independent.